Maine Celtics: Franchise history

 On July 16, 2014, the Red Claws announced that Mike Taylor would not return for a third season as the team's head coach.
 He had a 45–55 record as coach over two seasons with the team.
 He was replaced by Canadian Scott Morrison after 11 seasons as the head coach of Lakehead University's Lakehead Thunderwolves.
 Morrison spent the 2013–14 season as a D-League assistant.
 On June 21, 2017, Brad Stevens, Boston Celtics head coach, named him as an assistant coach with the Celtics.
 In 2017, the D-League rebranded as the NBA G League via a sponsorship with Gatorade.

-On July 25, 2019, the Celtics announced they would purchase the Red Claws franchise from original owners Bill Ryan and Bill Ryan, Jr. Before the sale, the Red Claws had been one of the few remaining independently owned G League franchises.
+On July 25, 2019, the Celtics announced they would purchase the Red Claws franchise from original owners Bill Ryan and Bill Ryan Jr. Before the sale, the Red Claws had been one of the few remaining independently owned G League franchises.
 Their sale to the Celtics continued the trend of NBA teams purchasing their G League affiliates.
 The sale was finalized on October 15, 2019.

 On December 7, 2019, Bryce Brown set a franchise record with scoring 11 of 11 three-pointers for the Red Claws in a 128–123 loss to the Delaware Blue Coats.
 The 2019–20 season was then curtailed in March 2020 by the onset of the COVID-19 pandemic while the Red Claws were in first place in their division.
 The following 2020–21 season was then delayed due to the ongoing pandemic-related restrictions and eventually held at a single location in Orlando, Florida.
 However, the Celtics decided to not have the Red Claws participate and opted out of the season.

 On May 24, 2021, the Boston Celtics announced the Red Claws had been rebranded the Maine Celtics beginning with the 2021–22 season.

+On July 2, 2025, the Maine Celtics announced that Phil Pressey would be named the 11th head coach in franchise history.
+Pressey replaced Tyler Lashbrook, who would remain with the Boston Celtics as an assistant coach.